 I love the interaction with patients and, in addition to that, families, working together to resolve pressing issues and confront healthcare challenges.
 During clinical rotations, I assumed a leadership role with my colleagues regarding group projects and meetings, especially with clinical instructors.
 I made it my priority to motivate and encourage others to work towards meeting their goals as well.
 As a nursing student, I learned that clinical leadership is linked to providing patient quality care and ensuring optimal levels of job satisfaction for nursing staff.
 As a clinical leader, it is vital to know your role in effective decision-making, how to improve the performance of your clinical team and the quality of patient care, and how to contribute to other clinical teams across numerous professional boundaries or divisions.

 My work with the Navy from 2012 forward has included providing guidance and counseling to new service members transferring into our unit.
-This part of my duties has always been special to me because of the chance to interact and have professional experiences person-to-person and help those who often have serious issues or needs that could be resolved through effort and attention.
-Being in the Navy, my clinical rotations, and working in the home health care setting have helped me become a highly effective communicator and excel at collaboration and teamwork.
+This part of my duties has always been special to me because of the chance to interact, have professional experiences person-to-person, and help those who often have serious issues or needs that could be resolved through effort and attention.
+Being in the Navy, my clinical rotations, and working in the home health care setting has helped me become a highly effective communicator and excel at collaboration and teamwork.
 I not only seek to become an advanced practice nursing professional but also an educator and a leader.